-The Pen Versus the Sword: Humor in the Service of Social Justice
+The Pen is Mightier than the Sword: Humor in the Service of Social Justice

 Date Written: May 30, 2019